RELATES TO: KRS 45A.030, 45A.085, 45A.180, 45A.183, 45A.690-45A.725

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 45A.180 requires the Secretary of the Finance and Administration Cabinet to promulgate administrative regulations for the implementation of as many recognized alternative methods of management of construction contracting as he may determine to be feasible.
-This administrative regulation implements the provisions of KRS 45A.180 relating to alternative construction delivery methods.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 45A.180 requires the Secretary of the Finance and Administration Cabinet to promulgate administrative regulations for the implementation of as many recognized alternative methods of management of construction contracting as are determined to be feasible.
+This administrative regulation implements the provisions of KRS 45A.180 and 45A.183 relating to alternative construction delivery methods.

 Section 1.
 Definitions.
 (1) "Alternative construction delivery method" means a delivery method other than design-bid-build.

 Section 3.
-(1) If it has been determined that it is not appropriate to solicit competitive bids using the conventional design-bid-build delivery method, action to deliver a capital construction project using a specific alternative construction delivery method shall commence by solicitation of written proposals in accordance with KRS 45A.085(2) and 200 KAR 5:307.
+(1) If it has been determined that it is not appropriate to solicit competitive bids using the conventional design-bid-build delivery method, action to deliver a capital construction project using a specific alternative construction delivery method shall commence by solicitation of written proposals as provided in this section.
 A copy of the request for proposals shall be transmitted to the Capital Projects and Bond Oversight Committee staff.

 (a) That the purchasing agency proposes to enter into competitive negotiation with responsible offerors;